ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/4th Level/Gooey Punch.md

 - [[Range]]:
 	- 50ft.
 - **Target**:
-	- A cylinder with 20ft height, 10ft radius, the center of its base on a surface and within range, and its central axis normal to the surface.
+	- A cylinder with the center of its base on a surface and within range, and its central axis normal to the surface.
 - **Components**:
 	- Gesture, Material (8kg of [[Abomination Matter]]).
 - **Duration**: